-Contact Information and Signatures SEA Contact (Name and Position): Karen Field Rogers, Deputy Secretary Telephone: 302-735-4000 Mailing Address: Delaware Department of Education John G. Townsend Building 401 Federal Street, Suite 2 Dover, Delaware 19901 Email Address: Karenfield.rogers@doe.k12.de.us By signing this document, I assure that: To the best of my knowledge and belief, all information and correct.
-The SEA will submit a comprehensive set of assura Secretary, including the assurances in ESEA section 8304.
-Consistent with ESEA section 8302(b)(3), the SEA will med Authorized SEA Representative (Printed Name) Susan Bunting, Secretary of Education nces at a date and time established by the Signature of Authorized SEA Representative Date: Governor (Printed Name) John Carney Date SEA provided plan to the Governor under ESEA section 8540: February 28, 2017 and on March 29, 2017 with revised template Signature of Governor questions embedded Date:
+Contact Information and Signatures SEA Contact (Name and Position): Christine Alois, Deputy Secretary Telephone: 302-735-4000 Mailing Address: Delaware Department of Education John G. Townsend Building 401 Federal Street, Suite 2 Dover, Delaware 19901 Email Address: christine.alois@doe.k12.de.us By signing this document, I assure that:To the best of my knowledge and belief, all information and data included in this plan are true and correct.
+The SEA will submit a comprehensive set of assurances at a date and time established by the Secretary, including the assurances in ESEA section 8304.Consistent with ESEA section 8302(b)(3), the SEA will meet the requirements of ESEA sectionsAuthorized SEA Representative (Printed Name) Susan S. Bunting, Secretary of EducationTelephone: 302-735-4000 Signature of Authorized SEA Representative Date: Governor (Printed Name) John Carney Date SEA provided plan to the Governor under ESEA section 8540: February 28, 2017 and on March 29, 2017 with revised template questions embedded Signature of Governor Date: